solarwinds/uamsclient-ansible/README.md

 4. Setting `Privilege escalation` in the `job template` might cause failure for tasks delegated to localhost due to the missing `sudo` command in the execution container.

 ## Examples for AWX Setup

+Below are examples to help you configure and use the UAMS Client role in an AWX setup.
+These examples demonstrate how to define variables, create job templates, and manage inventories effectively.

 ### Playbook
 ```
 ---